-ChannelLife has gathered information from several insiders and come up with five predictions for the A/NZ channel in 2018.
+ChannelLife has gathered information from several insiders and come up with five predictions for the ANZ channel in 2018.1.
+It's time to get real about security

 Security has become a big topic with the advent of the General Data Protection Regulation in the EU, and the National Data Breach Act in Australia.

-While security concerns affect us all, it is vital that the A/NZ channel position themselves to be leaders in providing protection solutions that keep up with the constantly evolving technology and incoming regulations.
+While security concerns affect us all, it is vital that the ANZ channel position themselves to be leaders in providing protection solutions that keep up with the constantly evolving technology and incoming regulations.2.
+New and improved MSPs

 The role of managed service providers has experienced a lot of upheaval in 2017 and it looks as though 2018 is going to be no different.